Grower Glossary – CUpdated 18 days ago

 Decomposed organic matter rich in nutrients and beneficial microbes.

-Even if using Cronk liquid nutrients, adding compost improves structure and microbial life.
+Even if you're running Cronk liquid nutrients, adding compost to soil improves structure and microbial life.

 Compost Tea

 A liquid brewed from compost and beneficial microbes.
-Used to “inoculate” soil with life and improve root-zone health.
+Used to inoculate soil with live biology and improve root zone health.

 Conductivity

 The ability of a nutrient solution to conduct electricity, measured as EC.
-Indicates overall feed strength.
+Indicates overall feed strength, though not the specific ratio of nutrients.

 Contamination (Cross-Contamination)